dineshkumarkannan/react-prep-repo/React-Interview-Prep-303/README.md

 - Proper use of ARIA roles and labels.
 - Semantic HTML for lists, forms, and layout regions.
 - HolyGrailLayout uses `<header>`, `<nav>`, `<main>`, `<aside>`, and `<footer>` for best practices.
-- Accordion and Tabs components use appropriate ARIA attributes and keyboard navigation.
+- Accordion, Tabs, Carousel, and Pagination components use appropriate ARIA attributes and keyboard navigation.

 ---